PHS offers a diverse collection of high-value data sets and partners with several data custodians around the world.

 CMS linked data

-SEER and CA Cancer Registry will do linkages w/CMS US 5 digit zip Varies Varies 3 - 6 months Linked dx/treatment data
+SEER and CA Cancer Registry will do linkages w/CMS 5 digit zip Varies Varies

-Aarhus Danish Registers National cohort, Surveys Administrative data, Biologic samples Denmark Census Block 5 million 1968 - 2020 No direct access.
+Aarhus Danish Registers National cohort, Surveys Administrative data, Biologic samples Census Block 5 million 1968 - 2020

 Data Portal

-1. A central hub to efficiently access, link, visualize and analyze data from a wide variety of sources; and,
+• A central hub to efficiently access, link, visualize and analyze data from a wide variety of sources;

-Powered by Redivis, our Data Portal enables you to explore and learn about tools to manipulate millions of records.
-Once you have identified data of interest you will need to meet several requirements to ensure responsible use of sensitive data.
+Powered by Redivis, our Data Portal includes tools optimized for large health datasets that can query billions of records in seconds.
+Because these are high-value health data, you will need to complete several requirements to ensure responsible use of sensitive data.
 You can read more about requirements in the access section of each dataset on the PHS Data Portal.

 Getting started

-On our Data Portal, you can apply for membership and access, explore datasets, and use the Redivis tool to acquire your analytical sample.
-After cutting your analytical sample and learning about the data, you will run your analyses on our secure PHS server or Nero.
-Please consult our PHS data docs resource to get started.
+On our Data Portal, you can apply for membership and access, explore datasets, and use the Redivis tool to identify your analytical sample.
+After cutting your analytical sample and learning about the data, you can run your analyses on a variety of compliant, secure computational environments.
+We encourage you to use the Redivis Native Jupyter Notebooks.
+Please consult our PHS Documentation resources to get started.

 New Data Portal Training